Organizing ideas in mind maps

 Look at the mind map below, about air and water

-.
 I'm going to work with the version below.

-When we read a new mind map to us, we typically read the central topic, which provides the context for the others, and then we read other topics.
-When I read the topic Composition, my first understanding was that it referred to the composition of water and air, the context.
+When we read a new mind map for the first time, we typically read the central topic first, which provides the context for the others, and then we read other topics.
+When I read the topic Composition, my first understanding was that it referred to the composition of water and air, which is the context provided by the central topic.
 But I felt the so-called cognitive dissonance, or confusion: the topic didn't align with the title, one wasn't consistent with the other.

 It took me some time to identify that there was a quality issue in the mind map.
-The title is Air and water, there is a main topic for water but not for air.
+The title is Air and Water, there is a main topic for water but not for air.

 The topic Water has two subtopics and it is clear that Impurities and Purification refer to water, but what about Composition and Atmosphere?
 Assuming that they refer to air and inserting a main topic for this, we have: